syncfusion-content/winui-docs/winui/ComboBox/Leading-and-Trailing-View.md

 ## Trailing View in WinUI ComboBox (SfComboBox)

-A `Trailingview` appears after the `AutoComplete` selection area.
+A `Trailingview` appears after the `ComboBox`  selection area.
 Any content, such as an icon, image, button, or other control, is displayed in the `Trailingview`.
 Its default value is `Null`.
 When the `Trailingview` is not in use, their `Visibility` gets `Collapsed`.
 It was achieved by using a `String to Visibility Converter`.

 {% tabs %}
 {% highlight XAML %}